digiltd/oh-rtd-test/Satel-Alarm-Binding.md

 ## TO DO

+* support for RTC and basic status
+* troubles support
 * support for INT-RS module
-* support for RTC and basic status
 * encryption for ETHM-1
 * RTC synchronization